citp/privacy-policy-historical/b/bo/boo/boohoo.com.md

 ### Opting Out

+You have the right to ask us not to process your personal data for marketing purposes.
+We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 If you no longer wish to receive marketing information from us you have the option of ‘opting out’.
-Clear instructions on how to opt out of each area will be detailed specifically (for instance at the bottom of our e-newsletter your will have the option ‘To unsubscribe form our emails click here’).
+Clear instructions on how to opt out of each area will be detailed specifically (for instance at the bottom of our e-newsletter you will have the option ‘To unsubscribe form our emails click here’).
 Alternatively, please let us know in writing.

+Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
+Please check these policies before you submit any personal data to these websites.

 ### Access to information